 Claims

-After purchasing Promotion Products from a Participating Retailer during the Promotion Period, Participants must visit https://samsungoffers.claims/galaxy-a, complete the claim form with their name, contact information, email and postal address, and bank account details along with any other requested information and submit it together with scanned copies of their proof of purchase showing their purchase of a Promotion Product (a “Claim”).
+After purchasing Promotion Product from a Participating Retailer during the Promotion Period, Participants must visit https://samsungoffers.claims/galaxy-a, complete the claim form with their name, contact information, email and postal address, and bank account details along with any other requested information and submit it together with scanned copies of their proof of purchase showing their purchase of a Promotion Product (a “Claim”).
 Participants will be required to upload an image of the IMEI1 number from the settings screen of the Promotion Product (rather than the packaging).
 For the avoidance of doubt the Promotion Product(s) must be purchased in order to be eligible for Rewards in this Promotion; Promotion Product(s) received for free or as part of a giveaway do not qualify.

 Claims may only be submitted within thirty (30) days of the Participant purchasing the relevant Promotion Product (the “Claim Period”), meaning the final Claim date for Promotion Products purchased on the 16th April 2024 is no later than 23:59 (GMT) on the 16th May 2024.
 Claims received after the close of the Claim Period will not be eligible for a Reward.
 For the avoidance of doubt, the date of purchase shall count as day zero (0).